Last updated: March 2026

 Written by the Corpus Localization Team — professional certified translation services specializing in USCIS immigration documents, legal translations, and academic credentials.
 All translations include a Certificate of Accuracy accepted by USCIS, courts, and government agencies nationwide.

-Corpus Localization Team - Our team of certified translation specialists provides professional document translation services accepted by USCIS and government agencies worldwide.
+Corpus Localization Team - Our team of certified translation specialists provides professional document translation services prepared for USCIS-purpose document submissions and official document use.
 With expertise in over 100 languages, we deliver accurate translations with 24-hour turnaround and comprehensive quality assurance.